 Dates for the Criminal Rights of Audience course 2018 will be announced soon – please email KirstyOrr@lawscot.org.uk if you’d like us to inform you when the new dates are announced.

-The exam diet is held each year at the Law Society of Scotland office.
+The exam diet is held each year at our offices.
 Each diet will consist of two exams (1) Professional Conduct, which will last for two hours, usually from 10.00 a.m. until 12 noon and (2) Practice and Procedure which will last for two and a half hours from 1.30 p.m. until 4.00 p.m.
 Examination books are provided at the venue.
 There is a £75 enrolment fee for each of the exams.

 For the Professional Conduct examination, candidates are not allowed to take any books in.
 This is a closed book exam.
 Candidates are expected to have extensive knowledge of Rule C4.3 Order of Precedence, Instructions and Representation and Rule C4.4 Conduct of Solicitor Advocates.
 Copies of these Rules are NOT allowed to be used in the exam.